vkuikka/Fractal-explorer/README.md

 # fract_ol
-Hive Helsinki project for printing fractals.
+Hive project for printing fractals.

+This project needs the mlx library provided by the school to compile.
+It is used to open a window, color pixels in the window and get input from mouse and keyboard.